crystal-lang/rfcs/text/0014-cancelable-timers.md

 To solve this, we introduce a rule: the one that can cancel the timeout is the only one that can enqueue the fiber (it owns the fiber).
-Both the mutex and the event loop must try to cancel the timeout using the cancelation token (created by the lock method).
+Both the mutex and the event loop must try to cancel the timeout using the cancellation token (created by the lock method).
 On success the mutex must enqueue the fiber, on failure it simply skips the fiber (another fiber or thread already enqueued it) and the mutex shall try to wake another waiting fiber instead.